Easy Tennis Betting Tips: Get Started Making Smart Bets

 Be Wary of Tennis Futures Odds, Especially for Favorites

 Forgive the pun, but futures odds are very often a racket.
 With so many players in the field, sportsbooks feel comfortable over rounding until the vig reaches 50%.
 They go so short on favorites that there’s very rarely any value.

-At the 2018 Wimbledon Championships, Roger Federer was listed at +175 before the tournament and at better-than-even odds when he lost to Kevin Anderson, a very understandable thing to do.
+At the 2018 Wimbledon Championships, Roger Federer was listed at +175 before the tournament.
+He was at better-than-even odds when he understandably lost to Kevin Anderson.
 Six of the highest players on the women’s odds sheet lost in the first two rounds, wiping out 43% implied probability.
 The eventual winner, who emerged from all that carnage, had started the 128-player tournament listed at just +1000.

 If you are going to bet on the US Open futures, make sure you look at our US Open odds tracker to make sure you’re getting good value.

 Use Elo as Your Guide, Not ATP/WTA Rankings

-We talk about this more in the how tennis rankings work page, but using the ATP/WTA world rankings to compare players is a bad first step for bettors.
-Those rankings aren’t mean to be a relative ranking of player quality, just a ranking of who has achieved the most on tour in the last calendar year.
+It’s crucial to understand how tennis rankings work.
+ATP/WTA world rankings are not the best place to compare the skills of two players.
+It’s crucial to recognize that these rankings aren’t mean to be a relative ranking of player quality, just a ranking of who has achieved the most on tour in the last calendar year.
 The ranking system is used by the tour for tournament seeding alone.

 Elo is a better ranking of relative head-to-head quality than just about anything out there.
 It works by assigning each player a base score and then adjusting that score after each match to account for the outcome.
 You can even filter results by surface, so you can see how a player ranks on hard court, grass, or clay courts.

 You can find a Tennis Elo list at Tennis Abstract.
 Keep in mind, however, that this list considers a player’s entire career, so it’s not the most sensitive to recent changes, especially regarding players with a large body of work.